sanketshinde3001/Flashcards-and-Quiz/README.md

-# 1. Recipe Generator Bot
+#  Flashcard and Quiz Generator Bot
 In this project, I developed an interactive Flashcard and Quiz Generator App using React, styled with Tailwind CSS, and enhanced with Shadcn UI components for a polished user experience.

 - Flashcard Generation: